Diabetes diet: Create your healthy-eating plan

 - Healthy carbohydrates.
 During digestion, sugars (simple carbohydrates) and starches (complex carbohydrates) break down into blood glucose.
 Focus on the healthiest carbohydrates, such as fruits, vegetables, whole grains, legumes (beans, peas and lentils) and low-fat dairy products.

 - Fiber-rich foods.
 Dietary fiber includes all parts of plant foods that your body can't digest or absorb.
-Fiber can decrease the risk of heart disease and help control blood sugar levels.
+Fiber moderates how your body digests and helps control blood sugar levels.
 Foods high in fiber include vegetables, fruits, nuts, legumes (beans, peas and lentils), whole-wheat flour and wheat bran.

-- 'Good' fats.
-Foods containing monounsaturated and polyunsaturated fats — such as avocados, almonds, pecans, walnuts, olives, and canola, olive and peanut oils — can help lower your cholesterol levels.
-Eat them sparingly, however, as all fats are high in calories.
+- "Good" fats.
+Foods containing monounsaturated and polyunsaturated fats can help lower your cholesterol levels.
+These include avocados, almonds, pecans, walnuts, olives, and canola, olive and peanut oils.
+But don't overdo it, as all fats are high in calories.

 Foods to avoid